yentheng0110/tp/docs/UserGuide.md

 Adds an appointment for a patient on the date and time\
 If the selected appointment slot has already been taken, it will prompt the next available time slot\
 Format: appointment n/NAME ic/NRIC date/DATE time/TIME\
+#### Extra Information:
-Date format is in DD-MM-YYYY and Time format is in HH:mm
+Date format is in DD-MM-YYYY and Time format is in HH:mm\
+All past appointments will be removed from the system upon exiting.
+Appointments before today's date and time will not be added.

 Example: `appointment n/John Doe ic/S1234567A date/18-11-2024 time/18:00`
 ```